csvlinter/csvlinter/README.md

 ### Schema Resolution:

 When you do not specify a schema file with `--schema` or `-s`, csvlinter will attempt to automatically resolve the schema by searching for a file named `<csv>.schema.json` (where `<csv>` is your CSV filename) in the same directory as your CSV file.
 If not found, it will look for a file named `csvlinter.schema.json` in the same directory and then recursively in each parent directory until it reaches the root.

-This allows for both file-specific and project-wide schema validation without needing to always specify the schema path.
+> **Note for STDIN:**
+> When using STDIN input (`-`), automatic schema resolution is disabled.
+You must explicitly provide a schema file using the `--schema` or `-s` flag if validation against a schema is required.

 ## Examples